 - Rapid motif changes: print data can be changed for each cycle without set-up requirements

 - High print quality: 600 dpi resolution, high precision at 2 pixels per inch

 - 3D geometries: borderless 4-color printing without a fixed printing form – height difference of up to 6 mm possible

 Cycle time: 18 s

-Precise robotic system kinematics and special inkjet print heads for UV paints and inks form the basis for finishing the surfaces of plastic parts in the injection moulding cycle.
-The name plates undergo a multi-stage process, involving plasma pre-treatment, the application of a primer, 4-colour digital printing and UV drying.
+Precise robotic system kinematics and special inkjet print heads for UV paints and inks form the basis for finishing the surfaces of plastic parts in the injection molding cycle.
+The name plates undergo a multi-stage process, involving plasma pre-treatment, the application of a primer, 4-color digital printing and UV drying.

-The system is centred around an electric ALLROUNDER 370 E with a clamping force of 600 kN.
+The system is centered around an electric ALLROUNDER 370 E with a clamping force of 66 tons.
 It produces two curved name plates and the corresponding fasteners in a cycle time of 18 seconds.
 The EDRIVE series has been designed for standard applications of this kind.

 to the electric machines